nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Logging Operations

-{Describe how logging is performed in the developer code}

 Our team used `java.util.logging` package for the purposes of logging.
 We instantiated various objects for different classes such as `parserLogger` and `addLogger` to set the log messages.